rohansanjay/reading/Self Development/Quotes.md

 - “Choose just a handful of things you engage with and engage with them well in a way you’re proud of” - Grant Sanderson
 - “Suffering is essential for creation, where you can suffer beautifully in a way that doesn’t destroy you” - Lex Fridman
 - "It's easy to love someone for all the wonderful characteristics they have, but it's harder to love someone despite their faults and see them as something special" - Lisa Feldman
-- “People don’t lie to you about who they are, they lie to themselves in your presence - you don't want to get tangled up in that” - Lisa Feldman
+- “People don’t lie to you about who they are, they lie to themselves in your presence—you don't want to get tangled up in that” - Lisa Feldman
+- "You cannot be a self by yourself" - Hazel Rose Markus
+- "Choose relationships that allow you to be your best selves" - Lisa Feldman
+- "Creativity is not disconnected from art" - Manolis Kellis